Daniel-KM/Omeka-S-module-BulkImport/README.md

 Media can be imported with the item.
 The mapping is automatic with headers `Media url`, `Media html`, etc.

+For more details about the possible values, see the [config above].

 ### Internal differences with Csv Import

 - Two columns with the same headers should be mapped the same.